 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly.
 Key management personnel include the Company's Board of Directors and members of the senior executive team.
 During the third quarter of 2021, the Company re-evaluated the classification of certain employees as key management personnel due to continued growth and organizational changes, resulting in an overall reduction in the number of persons considered to be key management personnel.
 Starting the third quarter of 2021, members of executive team are the Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO") and Chief Operating Officer ("COO").
-The remuneration of the Company's key management personnel during the three and nine months ended September 30, 2021 and 2020 was as follows:
+The remuneration of the Company's key management personnel during the years ended December 31, 2021 and 2020 was as follows: